phamminhteky1-fix/pythy/README.md

 # 🧠 Pythy Assistant

-**Pythy** is a (modular features comming soon), command-line, part Narrow AI, part Real AI assistant built in Python.
+**Pythy** is a (modular features comming soon), command-line, part Narrow AI, part Gemini chat CLI assistant built in Python.
 It combines casual conversation, games, Wikipedia summaries, and Gemini-powered AI chat — all wrapped in a clean, Python code.

 ---